ibexa/documentation-user/docs/customer_management/manage_customers.md

 You also have to assign a Role to each new member from a drop-down list.
 Click **Send** to send out invitations.

-Invited users will receive an email message with a registration link.
+Invited users receive an email message with a registration link.
 With it, they can register and create their account in [the Customer Portal](customer_portal.md).

 ![Register in Customer Portal](img/cp_register_account_portal.png)